About Ebykr

 Simple frames, truss-based frames, wires and rails have all been used in different ways over the years.
 Simple frames change in appearance and size, truss-based frames have many different truss designs, wires have been used in myriad ways and even the humble, basic-seeming rail has gone from solid metal to tubular metal to solid carbon.
 And for their next act, Brooks will unveil tubular carbon rails — filled with helium, no doubt.
 (Or nitrogen?)

 Chassis finishes have always been limited on Brooks and other quality bicycle saddles.
 Black enamel paint on steel was the only finish customers could get on the chassis of their Brooks saddles from 1883 through 1899.
-Optional nickel plated steel finishes were added to the entire saddle line in 1900, costing 15-20% more than their enamel counterparts.
+Optional nickel plated steel finishes were added to the entire saddle line in 1900.
+Brooks never charged a percentage for them.
+It charged a flat two shillings to four and sixpence per saddle whatever the model, which works out at roughly a third on top of the enamel price at the turn of the century and closer to a fifth by the middle of the decade.
+The B. 90 Size 1 is 12/6 in enamel and 16/6 in nickel in the 1904 book, a premium of 32 percent; by 1906 the same saddle is 11/6 and 14/-, a premium of 22 percent, having managed to get larger, heavier and cheaper all at once.
 Chromium plated steel finishes joined the club sometime in the early to mid-twentieth century, with their first catalog appearance in 1937.

 Distinct-looking copper plated steel chassis finishes followed on B. 17 Champion Special and Team Special models starting in 2005 and continuing through present.
 Brushed titanium finishes were introduced when titanium chassis came about in 2000 or so.
 And carbon doesn’t count as a real finish, at least not here, not now.

 Here’s where things get really interesting.
-For a brief period starting in 1933, Brooks produced saddles that looked and functioned much like those popular but pricey Idéale duralumin saddles found on the fanciest mid-nineteenth century demi-course, randonneur and cyclotouriste bikes from France.
-Right down to using the French-sounding duralumin name in the Brooks Patent Duralumin Champion model found in its 1933 marketing materials:
+For a brief period starting in 1933, Brooks produced saddles that looked and functioned much like those popular but pricey Idéale duralumin saddles found on the fanciest mid-twentieth century demi-course, randonneur and cyclotouriste bikes from France.
+Whether Brooks was following the French lead here is less obvious than it first appears.
+Idéale had its own featherweight No. 54 Duralumin in the range by 1933 as well, so the two houses arrived at the idea more or less together.
+Brooks did borrow the vocabulary, though, naming its Patent Duralumin Champion in its 1933 marketing materials:

 “The association of a duralumin frame with a Brooks solid butt hide top brings to the lightweight enthusiast the most practical solution of the ultra light seat problem.
 In a saddle of this nature, the importance of a reliable leather top, capable of retaining its shape, cannot be overestimated.
 This model resembles the B. 17 Champion Narrow, and is strongly recommended for the clubman’s use.”